 Peer Education Project (PEP)

-The Peer Education Project is a school-based pilot scheme aimed at ensuring that young people have the skills and knowledge they need to safeguard their mental health, and that of their peers.
+The Peer Education Project is a school-based programme that aims to give young people the skills and knowledge they need to safeguard their mental health, and that of their peers.

 Cohorts of 'peer educators' are trained to deliver a curriculum covering a range of mental health and wellbeing issues to younger pupils.
 The aim of the programme is to improve young people’s understanding of ways to maintain their mental health, knowledge about routes to help and confidence in supporting their peers.